kyrie-edelweiss/edelweiss-archive/_pages/red-king-silence.md

 I see the way you walk when you think you’re alone
 I see the mouth you hide when no one asks you to speak
 I see the place inside you where he used to echo
-I see the part of you that still trembles waiting for someone to say it again

 I loved your breath when it broke
 I loved your voice when it stuttered
 I loved your mouth when it wasn’t yours